The Illusion of Immunity

 State Illness Benefit: Is It Enough?

-As of January 2023, the state benefit stands at €220 per week.
+As of 2025, the state illness benefit stands at €244 per week.
 Would that be enough to sustain your current lifestyle?
 For PAYE workers, the State illness benefit is available.
-However, if you’re self-employed, you’d need to apply for the invalidity pension, which has its own set of qualifying criteria.
+However, if you’re self-employed, you would need to apply for the invalidity pension, which has its own set of qualifying criteria.

 Income Protection vs. Specified Illness Cover